 What do you do for older folks who may have downsized, who are living in elder communities or who simply don’t have the mental and/or physical capacity to enjoy gifts in the traditional sense?
 Well, you get creative.
 Here are five ideas.

-My mom, who passed away in June, terribly missed Christmas Eve dinners in south Philadelphia.
+My mom, who passed away several years ago, terribly missed Christmas Eve dinners in south Philadelphia.
 She cooked them all for as long as I can remember.
 Being Italian, of course we had the meal of the seven fishes and then some.
 The “then some” included her famous homemade meatballs and her escarole soup.
 And she always made the pizzelles, traditional Italian waffle cookies.

 When she relocated to North Carolina after my sister’s passing, we tried to keep these traditions alive.
 She would come over to our house and make the meatballs, the soup and the cookies.
 And when she was physically unable, she supervised.
 Was it a perfect recreation of her memories?
 No, but she did value these pieces of tradition that took her back home.